Soweto: Music

+PJ Powers has a song called "Soweto" which appears on her 2023 album Rightfully Mine.

 Clarence Carter has a song called "The Girl From Soweto" or "Where did the girl go, from Soweto".

-Soweto is mentioned in the song "Burden of Shame" by the British band UB40, on their album Signing off (1980).
+Soweto is mentioned in the song "Burden of Shame" by the British band UB40, on their album Signing Off (1980).

-Singer–songwriter Joe Strummer, formerly of The Clash, referenced Soweto in his solo album Streetcore (song: "Arms Aloft"), as well as in The Clash's track, "Where You Gonna Go (Soweto)", found on the album London Calling (Legacy Edition).
+Singer–songwriter Joe Strummer, formerly of the Clash, referenced Soweto in his solo album Streetcore on the song "Arms Aloft", as well as in The Clash's track, "Where You Gonna Go (Soweto)", found on the album London Calling (Legacy Edition).

 The UK music duo Mattafix have a song called "Memories Of Soweto" on their album Rhythm & Hymns (2007).

 Soweto is mentioned in the anti-apartheid song "Gimme Hope Jo'anna" by Eddy Grant.
 The line, "While every mother in a black Soweto fears the killing of another son", refers to police brutality during apartheid.

 Miriam Makeba has the song: "Soweto Blues".

 Dr. Alban's song "Free Up Soweto" was included in the album Look Who's Talking (1994).

 The Mexican group Tijuana No! recorded the song "Soweto" for their first album No, in reference to the city and the movements.

 "Soweto" is the name of a song by the rap group Hieroglyphics.

 The American band Vampire Weekend refers to its own musical style, a blend of indie rock and pop with African influences, as "Upper West Side Soweto", based on the same description of Paul Simon's album Graceland.

 "Soweto" is the title of the opening track of the album Joined at the Hip, by Bob James and Kirk Whalum.

 Brazilian singer-songwriter Djavan, in his 1987 album Não É Azul, mas É Mar, recorded a song called Soweto.
 Also this song inspired the naming of Brazilian pagode group Soweto.

-The American group The Magnetic Fields mentions Soweto in their song "World Love" on the album 69 Love Songs (1999).
+The American group the Magnetic Fields mentions Soweto in their song "World Love" on the album 69 Love Songs (1999).